 In September 2006, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standard ("SFAS") No. 157 ("SFAS 157"), Fair Value Measurements, which is effective for fiscal years beginning after November 15, 2007.
 SFAS 157 defines fair value, establishes a framework for measuring fair value using generally accepted accounting principles, and expands disclosures related to fair value measurements.
 This standard applies under other accounting pronouncements that require or permit fair value measurements, the FASB having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
 Accordingly, SFAS 157 does not require any new fair value measurements.
 However, for some entities, the application of SFAS 157 will change current practice.
 SFAS 157 is applied prospectively and is effective for all financial statements issued for fiscal years beginning after November 15, 2007, and for interim periods within those years.
-In February 2008, the FASB issued FASB Statf Position ("FSP") FAS 157-2, Effective Date of FASB Statement No. 157, which delays the effective date of SFAS 157 for non-financial assets and liabilities to fiscal years beginning after November 15, 2008.
+In February 2008, the FASB issued FASB Staff Position ("FSP") FAS 157-2, Effective Date of FASB Statement No. 157, which delays the effective date of SFAS 157 for non-financial assets and liabilities to fiscal years beginning after November 15, 2008.
 In October 2008, the FASB issued FSP FAS 157-3 ("FSP 157-3"), Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active, which clarifies the application of SFAS 157 in a market that is not active and provides an example to illustrate key considerations in determining the fair value of a financial asset when the market for that financial asset is not active.
 The guidance provided by FSP 157-3, which was effective upon issuance, and did not have a material impact on our consolidated financial statements.
-The adoption of SFAS 157 related to financial assets and liabilities did not have a material impact on our consolidated financial statements.
-The adoption of SFAS 157 related to financial assets and liabilities did not have a material imp
+We are currently evaluating the impact, if any, that SFAS 157 may have on our future consolidated financial statements related to non-financial assets and liabilities.